-The Center for the Study of Learning and Attention
+The Yale Center for Dyslexia and Creativity

 The Pediatric Epilepsy Center

 The Pediatric Epilepsy Center studies and treats epilepsy and seizure disorders.
-The Center is equipped with state-of-the-art technology for continuous electroencephalographic and video monitoring of seizures in children.
+The Center is equipped with state-of-the-art technology for continuous electroencephalographic and video monitoring of seizures in infants and children.
 This facility represents one component of a comprehensive evaluation and treatment program for children with epilepsy.
 Recognizing that six percent of the pediatric population experiences at least one seizure in a lifetime, Pediatric Neurology is committed to understanding the nature of seizure disorders in children.